 Plantar warts are caused by an infection with HPV in the outer layer of skin on the soles of the feet.
 The warts develop when the virus enters through tiny cuts, breaks or weak spots on the bottom of the foot.
 If left untreated, warts can last from a few months to 2 years in children, and several years in in adults.

 HPV is very common, and more than 100 kinds of the virus exist.
 But only a few of them cause warts on the feet.
 Other types of HPV are more likely to cause warts on other areas of your skin or on mucous membranes.

 Each person's immune system responds differently to HPV.
 Not everyone who comes in contact with it develops warts.
 Even people in the same family react to the virus differently.

 The HPV strains that cause plantar warts aren't highly contagious.
-So the virus isn't easily transmitted by direct contact from one person to another.
-But it thrives in warm, moist environments.
-Consequently, you may contract the virus by walking barefoot around swimming pools or locker rooms.
-If the virus spreads from the first site of infection, more warts may appear.
+So the virus isn't easily spread by direct contact from one person to another.
+But it thrives in warm, moist places, so you might get the virus by walking barefoot around swimming pools or locker rooms.
+If the virus spreads from the first site of infection, more warts may grow.

 Anyone can develop plantar warts, but this type of wart is more likely to affect:

 - People who have had plantar warts before

 - People who walk barefoot in areas where a wart-causing virus is common, such as locker rooms and swimming pools

 When plantar warts cause pain, you may alter your normal posture or gait — perhaps without realizing it.
 Eventually, this change in how you stand, walk or run can cause muscle or joint discomfort.